comsc341cd/comsc341cd.github.io/syllabus/policies.md

 ### Worksheets: 30%

 These are guided assignments that are "lightly graded" -- the bulk of the grade is based on good faith effort and completion.
-The worksheets are designed to help you practice material from lecture and prepare for the projects.
+The worksheets are designed to help you practice material from class and prepare for the projects.

 ### Projects: 30%